-- 1. You will need a Bible, a pen, and a highlighter. - 2.
-Read the information carefully, and fill out any blanks as you go. - If possible, try to go through this booklet immediately after becoming a Christian.
-If you've been a Christian for a while, use this book as a reference guide to insure that you're on the right track. - 4.
-Share these teachings with others as God provides the opportunities.
+- 1) You will need a Bible, a pen, and a highlighter. - 2) Read the information carefully and fill out any blanks as you go. - 3) If possible, try to go through this guide immediately after becoming a Christian.
+If you've been a Christian for a while, use this book as a reference to ensure that you're on the right track. - 4) Share these teachings with others as God provides the opportunities.